jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

   In some cases your `Windows Subsystem for Linux`_ installation might succeed and you will have errors with Debian_, you might have to enable virtualization from your BIOS, here is how to do that

   * restart your computer
-  * as soon as it restarts, press the key to enter setup mode, this varies by manufacturer but is one of the following
+  * as soon as it restarts, press the key to enter setup mode, this varies by manufacturer but is one of these options

     - Esc
     - F2